-If your home is running on the Nest Thermostat you probably read about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home is running on the Nest Thermostat you probably read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 For more detailed information, see Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to rectify the issue and get it up and running again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest recommends recharging and restarting your thermostat to rectify the issue and get it up and going again.

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”